TheSKYpeople/SkyInstallScript/README.md

 ```
 ![alt text](https://github.com/TheSKYpeople/SkyInstallScript/raw/master/img/donations.JPG "Please donate!")

+# Disclosure
+We are not affiliated with the Skycoin/Skywire team neither are we involved in the development of Skycoin/Skywire.
+We are a group of friends with a Skyminer who thought we can help likeminded people with the not so easy installation process.
+For the official Skycoin project, please head over to: https://www.skycoin.net

 # Contact
 If you need further assistence or have any question feel free to contact us.
 We are happy to chat and share!